vg132/vaction/README.md

 vaction
 =======

-VAction is a simple MVC implementation for Java Servlets.
-It's very simple and small and borrows heavily from Microsoft ASP.MVC.
+VAction is a simple MVC impelmentation for Java.
+It borrows heavily from the concepts in Microsoft ASP.NET MVC.

+Right now the only supported template engine is Velocity.